Fired man leaving office

-If you have been fired from your job when you have been performing your tasks up to standards, it can be incredibly discouraging.
+Being fired from your job despite performing your tasks up to standards can be an enormous gut punch.

 1